ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/FLASHCARD_CHECKLIST.md

     - det(H) < 0 >> indefinite (one positive, one negative eigenvalue) (saddle point)
       - mixed +, - eigenvalues (indefinite)
     - det(H) = 0 >> inconclusive
+- table 4.2a, b
+  - "In a composition function, the derivative of the argument (inner level variable) is always pre-multiplied with the derivative of the fn (outer level variable)"
 - `convex function`
   - strict convexity (> instead of >=) guarantees unique global minimum
     - else, could have bowl with flat bottom